seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 If your pass requires a previous pass to be executed (an analysis for example), it can use one of these methods to arrange for it to be run before your pass.
-LLVM has many different types of analyses and passes that can be required, spanning the range from ``DominatorSet`` to ``BreakCriticalEdges``.
+LLVM37 has many different types of analyses and passes that can be required, spanning the range from ``DominatorSet`` to ``BreakCriticalEdges``.
 Requiring ``BreakCriticalEdges``, for example, guarantees that there will be no critical edges in the CFG when your pass has been run.